lowRISC/opentitan/hw/ip/spi_device/doc/spi_device.md

 ```

-{{% section2 Defining “Firmware Mode” }}
+{{% section2 Defining "Generic Mode" }}

 Firmware mode, as implemented by this SPI device, is used to bulk copy data in
 and out of the chip using the pins as shown above.
 In general, it is used to
 load firmware into the chip, but can be used for any data transfer into or out
 of the chip.
-The transfers are “generic” in the sense that there is no
+The transfers are "generic" in the sense that there is no
 addressing involved.
 Data transferred into the chip goes into a SPI Device
 circular buffer implemented in an SRAM, and firmware decides what to do with the
 data.
 Data transferred out of the chip comes out of a circular buffer in an